VH-Lab/NDIcalc-marder-matlab/README.md

-# NDIcalc-vis-matlab
+# NDIcalc-marder-matlab
-NDI calculator objects and documents for vision research
+NDI calculator objects and documents for Marder lab research